dart-lang/language/working/augmentation-libraries/feature-specification.md

     allowed.
 It is a parse error today to have an `extension` declaration with no `on` clause.

-*   The type parameters of the augmenting type do not match the original type's type parameters.
-This means there must be the same number of type parameters with the exact same type parameter names (same identifiers) and bounds (same *types*, even if they may not be written exactly the same in case one of the declarations needs to refer to a type using an import prefix).
+*   The type parameters of the augmenting declaration do not match the original declarations's type parameters.
+This means there must be the same number of type parameters with the exact same type parameter names (same identifiers) and bounds if any (same *types*, even if they may not be written exactly the same in case one of the declarations needs to refer to a type using an import prefix).

     *Since repeating the type parameters is, by definition, redundant, this restriction doesn't accomplish anything semantically.
 It ensures that